GammaZero: Learning To Guide POMDP Belief Space Search With Graph Representations: GammaZero

 \section{GammaZero}

-We present GammaZero, a belief-state planning algorithm for POMDPs that leverages action-centric graph representations and learned approximations to enable scalable decision-making.
-Our approach combines offline supervised learning from expert demonstrations with online Monte Carlo tree search, unified through a graph neural network architecture that naturally handles variable-sized problems within a domain.
-The GammaZero framework operates in two phases: an offline learning phase where we train neural network approximations from expert-generated data, and an online planning phase where these learned models guide MCTS in belief space.
-The key innovation lies in our graph-based belief representation that explicitly captures the relationships between actions, objects, and their associated uncertainties, enabling zero-shot generalization to problem instances significantly larger than those seen during training.
+GammaZero operates in two phases: an offline learning phase where we train graph neural network approximations from expert-generated data on small problem instances, and an online planning phase where these learned models guide MCTS in belief space.
+The key innovation is our graph-based belief representation that captures relationships between actions, objects, and their associated uncertainties, enabling zero-shot generalization to larger problem instances without retraining.
+Figure~\ref{fig:gz_overview} provides an overview of the framework.
+We detail each component below.